anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/buildapps.md

 **Step 3:** Open the imported Build app application (service Form ).

-In this step, users have the option to either open an already imported Build Apps application (Service Form) or create a brand new Build Apps application.
+In this step, users have the option to either open an already imported SAP Build Apps application (Service Form) or create a brand new SAP Build Apps application.
 This flexibility empowers users to design application forms, pages, and more using a diverse range of components, layouts, and elements such as buttons, links, input fields, and more.
 This allows users to tailor their applications to their specific needs and preferences.

 ![Case ExtensionField ](../Images/SBA1.png "Case fields")